Bobby Witt Jr. Preview, Player Props: Royals vs. Blue Jays

 Bobby Witt Jr. At The Plate

-- Witt Jr. has 153 hits and an OBP of .312 to go with a slugging percentage of .496.
-All three of those stats are best among Kansas City hitters this season.

-- Among qualified hitters, he ranks 39th in batting average, while his on-base percentage ranks 106th and he is 20th in slugging.
+- Among the qualified batters in MLB action, he ranks 41st in batting average, 108th in on-base percentage, and 19th in slugging.

-- In 51 games this year (37.2%), Witt Jr. has picked up an RBI, and in 19 of those games (13.9%) he had more than one.
-He has also driven home three or more of his team's runs in eight contests.
+- Witt Jr. has picked up an RBI in 37.0% of his games this year, with more than one RBI in 13.8% of his games.
+He has also driven in three or more runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.